Naomi183/www/docs/guide/writing/support-team.rst

 Advantages of working as a tech writer and support agent
 --------------------------------------------------------

 Working in support and documentation simultaneously comes with some advantages.
-As a documentarian, you receive direct user feedback through support, which helps you anticipate everyday use-cases.
+As a documentarian, you receive direct user feedback through support, which helps you anticipate everyday use cases.
 If you notice a mistake or that something is missing from the current documentation, you can ensure it’s changed yourself, without having to pass the task to another department.
 As a supporter, if you have also documented the product yourself, you have a deeper knowledge of where to point people, and since you have already used the product, it becomes easier to explain it to users.

 Here are some tips for different cases: